DragonSenses/Curiosity/Rust/ch-8/ch08-01-vectors.md

 - **Behavior**: Causes the program to panic if the index is out of bounds.
 - **Use Case**: Best used when you want the program to crash if an invalid index is accessed.

 When we run this code, the first `[]` method will cause the program to panic because it references a nonexistent element.
-This method is best used when you want your program to crash if there’s an attempt to access an element past the end of the vector.
+This method is best used when you want your program to crash if there's an attempt to access an element past the end of the vector.

 #### Using the `get` Method